 NOMAD CUCKOO BEES

-Like the Epeolus and Triepeolus cuckoo bees shown on the previous page of this guide, Nomad bees are cleptoparasites of the bee tribe Nomadini.
+Like the Epeolus and Triepeolus cuckoo bees shown on the previous page of this guide, Nomad bees are cleptoparasites of the bee subfamily Nomadinae.

 Nomad bees lay eggs in the nests of ground-nesting bees -- most commonly, Andrena mining bees.
-When the nomad eggs hatch in Andrena nests, the nomad larvae – which have large, sickle-like mouth parts -- kill off the Andrena larvae and eat the provisions stored in the nest by the Andrena mother.
+When the nomad eggs hatch in Andrena nests, the nomad larvae – which have large, sickle-like mouth parts -- kill off the Andrena larvae and eat the provisions left for them by the Andrena mother.
 According to The Xerces Society Guide to Attracting Native Pollinators, male nomad bees can imitate the scent of Andrenas and have the capacity to transfer this scent to female nomads during mating.
 This allows the female bees to sneak more easily into Andrena nests to hijack their food supplies.

 Some nomad bees are generalists that parasitize the nests of multiple Andrena species.
 Other nomads target specific host species.
 For example, the neighborly nomad bee (Nomada vicina) targets the nests of hairy-banded mining bees (Andrena hirticincta).
 The spotted nomad bee (Nomada maculata), preys on the neighborly mining bee (Andrena vicina).
 The beautiful nomad bee (Nomada bella) is a cleptoparasite of Andrena imitatrix.